 Athletes with a bad training habit will sporadically turn up only when they it suits them, for example if the weather is nice and they feel strong.
 If they feel good then it’s likely that they’ll smash it and if they feel weak they will probably turn around early or take it easy.
 This happens because they aren’t training often enough or they’re training too hard at the wrong time and they’re fatigued.

-A big giveaway and a big no-no is going out and racing the winter rides – the so-called ‘Winter Warriors’.
-There is no reason why you’d race a winter ride, the season is miles off and this period should be about building you base fitness.
+A big giveaway and a big no-no is going out and racing the winter rides - the so-called ‘Winter Warriors’.
+There is no reason why you’d race a winter ride, the triathlon season is way off and this period should be about building your base fitness.

 Avoid falling into the trap of overtraining